dirkgermany/LILA/README.md

   lProcessId number(19,0);

 begin
-  -- begin a new logging session (In-Session Mode)
+  -- begin a new logging session ( Mode)
   -- use lila.server_new_session('NAME', ...) for Decoupled Mode
   -- the last parameter refers to killing log entries which are older than the given number of days -- if this param is NULL, no log entry will be deleted